dizhengao/plant-growth-chamber/Design/Prototype.md

 # Prototype

-This file aims at documenting setup of the chamber.
+This file is a general design of the chamber.

 - [Prototype](#prototype)
   - [1.
 Overview](#1-overview)